savaged/BlackNotepad/README.md

 ## TODO ##

 * Font colour and family menu check marks are not updated at load
+* Focus on search text box on find dialog show
 * Title not updating on Save
 * Need to add GoTo logic
 * Need to add Find and Replace logic
 * Need to prepare release to Windows Store